firedrakeproject/Irksome/demos/bbm_auxiliary/demo_bbm_aux.py.rst

    \partial_t (u - u_{xx}) & = - \partial_x \frac{\delta I_3}{\delta u}

-The numerical scheme in this demo introduces the :math:`H^1`-Riesz representative of the Fréchet derviative of the Hamiltonian :math:`\frac{\delta I_3}{\delta u}` as the auxiliary variable :math:`\tilde{wH}`.
+The numerical scheme in this demo introduces the :math:`H^1`-Riesz representative of the Fréchet derivative of the Hamiltonian :math:`\frac{\delta I_3}{\delta u}` as the auxiliary variable :math:`\tilde{wH}`.